-Set up the software
+6 Set up the software

 After the computer is turned on, the software setup process begins.
 The on-screen instructions guide you through setting up and registering your computer.
 After you respond to the setup prompt, you must complete the entire setup process without interruption.
-Select your language carefully.

-Some models, the languages you do not choose are deleted from the system and cannot be restored during software setup.
+Please select your language carefully.
+On some models, the languages you do not choose are deleted from the system and cannot be restored during software setup.